rockstor/rockstor-doc/contribute/contribute_documentation.rst

         Make sure to commit your changes with Git **before** running the :code:`rediraffewritediff` builder as the latter will otherwise not be able to detect your changes.

-While we strive to limit such occasion, special circumstances might require the deletion of page.
+While we strive to limit such occasions, special circumstances might require the deletion of one or more pages.
 As **sphinxext-rediraffe** cannot yet automatically write a redirection for a deleted page, one needs to manually instruct it.
 Fortunately, this is a simple as writing a new line in :code:`redirects.txt`, listing the name of the deleted page and the name of the page to which it should redirect.